 Currently, China's imports of petroleum from the Middle East and Africa primarily are transported at sea; in this, the Straits of Malacca are a path that must be followed.
-According to measurements and calculations, about four-fifths of China's imports of crude oil must transit the Straits of Malacca, 336 which is to say that about eighty percent of China's crude oil imports relies on the [Straits of] Malacca.
-In addition to this, of the ships that pass through the Straits of Malacca each day, close to sixty percent are bound for China. \$100 billion worth of China's exported goods pass through the Straits of Malacca, making up one-fifth to its total year's exports, and so [the
+According to measurements and calculations, about four-fifths of China's imports of crude oil must transit the Straits of Malacca,337 which is to say that about eighty percent of China's crude oil imports relies on the [Straits of] Malacca.
+In addition to this, of the ships that pass through the Straits of Malacca each day, close to sixty percent are bound for China. \$100 billion worth of China's exported goods pass through the Straits of Malacca, making up one-fifth to its total year's exports, and so [the Straits of Malacca] play a decisive role in the PRC's energy security and its development interests.
+However, the Straits of Malacca also face serious security threats, so that the PRC's security support in the Straits of Malacca is extraordinarily fragile, and this has been called by experts the "Malacca dilemma."

-336 Zhang Jie, "The Malacca Factor in China's Energy Security," Studies in International Politics, 2005, Issue 3, p.
+337 Zhang Jie, "The Malacca Factor in China's Energy Security," Studies in International Politics, 2005, Issue 3, p.
 19.